+Deductions are allowed for most revenue expenditure which is included in the company accounts.
 Some expenditure is specifically excluded, such as the costs of business entertaining and depreciation of tangible assets.

 Capital expenditure is also excluded, although this may qualify for a deduction under the capital allowances regime.

 Trading losses can be offset against profits to obtain tax relief in a number of ways:

-Companies are required to submit a tax return each year within 12 months of the end of the accounting period.
-This has to be done electronically using iXBRL tagging.
+Companies are required to submit a corporation tax return each year within 12 months of the end of the period of account.